Arkansas in the American Civil War: Background

 Arkansas was a member of the Confederacy during the war, and provided troops, supplies, and military and political leaders.
 Arkansas became the 25th state of the United States on June 15, 1836, entering as a slave state.

-Some of antebellum Arkansas was still a wilderness in most areas, rural and sparsely populated.
+Antebellum Arkansas was still a wilderness in most areas, rural and sparsely populated.
 Slavery had existed in the area since French/Spanish colonial times, but had been limited in scale until after statehood.
 Plantation style agriculture had taken hold in the areas of the state that had easy access to water transportation for moving cash crops, like cotton, to market.
 Counties bordering the Mississippi, Arkansas, White, Saline, and Ouachita rivers had the highest slave populations.
 Slavery existed but on a much smaller scale in the mountainous northwest and north central parts of the state.
 The 1850s had seen rapid economic growth in the state.

 News of John Brown's Raid in Virginia in 1859 had spurred a renewed interest in the state's militia system which had been virtually dormant since the end of the War with Mexico.
 Like most of the United States, Arkansas had an organized militia system before the Civil War.
 State law required military service of most male inhabitants of a certain age.
 By August 1860 the state's militia consisted of 62 regiments divided into eight brigades, which comprised an eastern division and a western division.
 New regiments were added as the militia organization developed.
 Additionally, many counties and cities raised uniformed volunteer companies, which drilled more often and were better equipped than the un-uniformed militia.
 These volunteer companies were instrumental in the seizure of federal installations at Little Rock and Fort Smith, beginning in February 1861 before Arkansas actually seceded.

 During the Presidential Election of 1860, Abraham Lincoln was not even on the ballot in Arkansas.
 The state voted for Southern Democratic Party candidate John C. Breckinridge, of Kentucky.

 The secession crisis

 Abraham Lincoln's victory in the presidential election of 1860 triggered South Carolina's declaration of secession from the Union.
 By February 1861, six more Southern states made similar declarations.
 On February 7, the seven states adopted a provisional constitution and established their temporary capital at Montgomery, Alabama.
 A pre-war February Peace Conference of 1861 met in Washington in a failed attempt at resolving the crisis.

 As the secession movement grew, people in Arkansas became greatly concerned.
 In January 1861 the General Assembly called an election for the people to vote on whether Arkansas should hold a convention to consider secession.
 At the same time the voters were to elect delegates to the convention in case the vote should be favorable.
+Shortly before the vote, a rump element of the Arkansas militia insubordinately and pre-emptively demanded surrender of the Federal Arsenal in Little Rock on February 8, 1861.
 On February 18, 1861, Arkansans voted to call a secession convention, but elected mostly Unionist delegates.